HeroOfDungeon/Kara.cs-Addon/README.md

 ```
 ## Speed multiply
 Take a look at row 37 in the document
+## Instant mode
+Runs files at the fastest speed possible

 # How-To install
 Drag and replace all files in the Kara main folder